MarioRomeroC/Mixclask/README.txt

 The last set of lines you should watch are
 >cloudy_path = '/path/to/your/cloudy/exe'
 >show_cloudy_params = False
->n_iterations = 6
+>n_iterations = 15
+>n_threads = 2
->tolerance = 0.1 #For convergence.
+>tolerance = 0.15 #For convergence.
 In 'cloudy_path', you must specify where 'cloudy.exe' is found in your computer.
 If you installed cloudy normally, it should be in 'cXX.XX/source/cloudy.exe'.
 Where 'XX.XX' is the version of cloudy (e.g.: if version is 17.01, write c17.01).
 PLEASE NOTE that this isn't the full path, you must put before the location of 'cXX.XX/source/cloudy.exe' (i.e.: the folder where you have installed cloudy), and the string must start with '/'.
 'n_iterations' is the max number of iterations that Mixclask does before stopping if convergence is not reached before.
-And 'tolerance' is the maximum absolute diference between previous and current mean intensity to consider if a particular ISM region and element of the 'convWavelength' list has converged.
+'n_threads' is a parameter needed for skirt.
+They are the number of tasks that your cpu will use for executing this code (usually, the total number of threads that your computer has is n_cpu*2).
+And 'tolerance' is used for the converegence criterion.
+In particular, it checks:
+> |(This iteration) - (Prev. iteration)| <= tolerance*[(This iteration) + (Prev. iteration)]/2
+for all ISM regions and wavelengths given in the ISM file and 'convWavelength', respectively

 ---

 And that's all!
 To run Mixclask, just write in terminal
 >python Main.py
 (not-updated versions may require 'python3').
 Also, you can run it in spyder instead if you wish.
+As an alternative, you can run it in background as
+> python3 -u Main.py > file.log &